Bathing twins doesn't need to be too complicated a task. Luckily,

 daily bath.
 So, when twins are at this stage it's relatively simple to

 bathe them just two or three times a week.
 Of course, if you want to do a daily bath for your babies, knock yourself out!

 Preparation is a must and will make for a smoother operation.
 A small, portable bath tub is handy, but don't forget the kitchen sink, or a standard tub filled with shallow water.
 Get towels, washcloths, soap, lotion, fresh clothes, etc. ready and within arm's reach.
 A low stool to sit on can be a help, as well as a cushion or folded towel to kneel on if you're going the standard tub route.

-With infants, bath time should be quick and to the point.
-You don't want them getting too chilled, and many infants won't even
+With newborns, bath time should be quick and to the point.
+You don't want them getting too chilled.
+Some infants won't

 whole experience generally becomes more and more enjoyable through the toddler

 stage when they can really have fun with bath toys and such.

 The Twin Pregnancy Week By Week Photos and Guide and shows you twin development in the womb.
 What to expect each month,symptoms,growth and more.

 May 17, 17 01:17 PM

 I was blessed to have had mono mono identical twins at the young age of 16....
 I was often told to be prepared to lose one at just about every doctor's